thriveth/Haro11Cos/Paper/Paper.md

 photons due to radiative transfer effects being modest.
 Modelling work by e.g.
-@Prochaska2011 and @Scarlata2015 has shown that in certain conditions, radiative transfer can re-fill absorption features in a way that can make an isotropic, optically thin mimic the observational fingerprints of a system of optically thick clumps.
+@Prochaska2011 and @Scarlata2015 has shown that in certain conditions, radiative transfer can re-fill absorption features in a way that can make an isotropic, optically thin medium mimic the observational fingerprints of a system of optically thick clumps.
 We therefore need to investigate whether our conclusions could be generated by such effects.

 #### Figure: RT                                                       {#fig:rt}